fhgd/LoopyPlot/README.md

 return values are used for the administration of the experiment.

-LoopyPlot is a prototype implementation of the seven administration requirements above in order the write readable experiments.
+LoopyPlot is a prototype implementation of the seven administration points above in order the write readable experiments.

 Simple Demo